 Opportunities Available to DNP-Prepared Nurses in Wyoming

-Doctorate of Nursing Practice graduates have the skills to work in nursing administration in Wyoming’s most prestigious medical facilities or serve as leaders in advanced clinical practice.
-DNP-prepared nurses often continue with their existing employers and expand their current roles or advance to a higher paying position.
+DNP graduates have the skills to work in nursing administration in Wyoming’s most prestigious medical facilities, educate the next generation of nurses, or serve as leaders in advanced clinical practice.

 The following job posts reveal a variety of professional opportunities available to DNP-educated nurses in Wyoming:

 Clinical Assistant Professor – Cheyenne Regional Medical Center, Laramie, WY